 The RFIP elaborates the dispersal policy.
-It defines the concept of “satellite cities” as provinces designated by DGMM where applicants for international protection are required to reside.
-While new applicants for international protection can initiate their application in a province not listed in the list, and may remain there until they are assigned and referred to a satellite city.
+It defines the concept of “satellite cities” as provinces designated by PMM where applicants for international protection are required to reside.
+While new applicants for international protection can initiate their application in a province not listed in the list and may remain there until they are assigned and referred to a satellite city.

-According to the latest list, 62 provinces in Turkey are designated by DGMM as “satellite cities” for the referral of international protection applicants:
+According to the last availabled list, 62 provinces in Türkiye are designated by PMM as “satellite cities” for the referral of international protection applicants:

 |Satellite cities for international protection applicants|